Thailand House Problems…

 Our master bedroom has a very large cabinet for clothes and we have a sun window type thing with a place to sit on at the window.
 We have two showers in the master bath.
-One is outside – open air – but covered pretty well.
+One is outside – open-air – but covered pretty well.
 We have granite counters in the bathrooms (all 3).
 We have 4 showers.
 4 Toilets.
 5 sinks.
-We have bars on every window nad behind every door.
+We have bars on every window and behind every door.
 We have a driveway large enough for 4 cars or so.
 We have a small yard.
 We border a rubber tree plantation.

 We’re paying just 7000 baht per month plus 140 for water and another 450 for electric.

-We have a wooden staircase, new couches and bed and tables from INDEX.
+We have a wooden staircase, new couches and bed, and tables from INDEX.
 The small couch had a price tag still on it – 15,000 baht.
 The other one must have been 20,000+.

 We are very careful not to damage anything here.
-Sure the house is worth only 3.5 million baht – which is under 100,000 usd and less than 1/2 of what my townhouse sold for before I left the USA – but still.
+Sure the house is worth only 3.5 million baht – which is under 100,000 USD and less than 1/2 of what my townhouse sold for before I left the USA – but still.
 Here it’s a lot of money.